jstromsoe/reach-docs/docs/quickstart.md

 <font color="red">Do not test the device indoors or near buildings, do not cover the skyview for the antennas with laptops, cars or yourself.
 RTK requires good satellite visibility and reception. </font>

-A guide how to properly place the antennas is availble in [Antenna Placement](antenna-placement.md) section.
+A guide how to properly place the antennas is available in [Antenna Placement](antenna-placement.md) section.

 ### Connecting to Reach